wwalterr/dos/README.md

 - --proxy_port The proxy port, available on proxy host (optional, default `9050`)

-- --workers Number of threads, one event loop will be executed in each thread (optional, default `1`)
+- --workers Number of threads, one event loop will be executed in each thread (optional, default `8`) - [check](https://unix.stackexchange.com/a/351743) the amount of cores you have

 ## Contributing